diogogithub/gnusocial.network/README.md

 - English - @dalme at gnusocial.cc
 - Spanish - @aab at khp.ignorelist.com
-- Galician - @xosem at mstdn.io
+- Galician - @idorun at gnusocial.cc
 - Portuguese - @diogo at loadaverage.org

 or